Leif Reinhardt Natvig: Botflies

-In 1916, Natvig was an expert in the reindeer grazing case (reinbeitesaken), and he traveled to Målselv to study the biology of the reindeer warble fly.
-The next summer he traveled to Nordland and Trøndelag, and this contributed to his later interest in blood-sucking insects.
+In 1916, Natvig was an expert in the reindeer grazing case (reinbeitesaken), and he traveled to Målselv Municipality to study the biology of the reindeer warble fly.
+The next summer he traveled to Nordland and Trøndelag counties, and this contributed to his later interest in blood-sucking insects.
 He later became involved with the occurrence and biology of the subfamily of botflies known as warble flies (the cattle warble fly, Hypoderma lineatum, and the ox warble fly, Hypoderma bovis) in Norway.
 He rebuffed the claim that girls working as shepherds in summer pastures were particularly susceptible to warble fly attacks because they were unclean and smelled like cows, fooling the warble flies.
 He proved that warble flies with mature eggs were so driven that they deposited the eggs on both humans and animals if they were nearby.
 Natvig worked deliberately, and it was not until 1937 that he produced an elaborate thesis, almost a full volume, on warble flies in Scandinavia.